0

 Heron Tower, 110 Bishopsgate, London EC2N 4A

-What to expect: This is one of two restaurants in the Heron Tower, the other being the equally popular Sushisamba, which has a slight edge due to its outdoor terrace.
-Now one of London's favourite dining destinations for its food just as much as its elevated location, its USP is being open 24 hours, so it's worth popping in at any time for either the signature duck and waffle, or an impressive weekend brunch.
+What to expect: This is one of two restaurants in the Heron Tower and is probably one of the city's best-known high-rise restaurants.
+That's at least partly due to its USP of being open 24 hours, so it's worth popping in at any time for either the signature duck and waffle, or an impressive weekend brunch.
+The lift ride on the way up is pretty spectacular too.

 Also try: Downstairs from Duck and Waffle is the Japanese-Brazilian-Peruvian fusion restaurant Sushisamba - more of a party venue than Duck & Waffle.